3 Determination of Forward and Futures Prices

 Arbitrage-Free Pricing: This methodology prices derivatives based on the assumption that the market operates under risk-neutral conditions and is free of arbitrage opportunities, ensuring no risk-free profits can be made from market inefficiencies.

-The framework for pricing and valuation operates on the principle that market prices adjust to preclude arbitrage profits.
-The Law of One Price asserts that identical cash flows must have the same price, irrespective of future outcomes.
+Law of One Price: asserts that identical cash flows must have the same price, irrespective of future outcomes.

 - Do not use your own money.